nandans16/progchessAI/README.md

 This script is based on the course notes in the CIS 667, Fall 2021 course: https://colab.research.google.com/drive/1JuNdI_zcT35MWSY4-h_2ZgH7IBe2TRYd?usp=sharing.
 Access is permitted only to students who are a part of the course.

-*chess_AI_performance.py*
+*chess_ai_performance.py*

 This script is designed to simulate 100 games with the advanced AI competing against the baseline AI.
 The user can select the number of moves per turn or game type through an input.
+The second part of the code is used to generate the histogram plots for the number of nodes generated, the scores at the end of games and the average time taken for a move across games.
+This requires the library matplotlib.

+*chess_ai_with_nn_performance.py*

-The second part of the code is used to generate the histogram plots for the number of nodes generated and the scores at the end of games.
+This script is designed to simulate 100 games with the **advanced AI aided by a NN** competing against the baseline AI.
+The user can select the number of moves per turn or game type through an input.
+The second part of the code is used to generate the histogram plots for the number of nodes generated, the scores at the end of games and the average time taken for a move across games.
 This requires the library matplotlib.